BenjaminAtbi/browser-scripts/README.md

 # browser-scripts
-A small collection of userscripts, with a focus on QOL browing enhancements.
+A collection of userscripts for QOL browing enhancement.